 I. Two Molyneux questions: Perceptual matching and perceptual knowledge

 In 1688, William Molyneux wrote to ask Locke whether a newly sighted man visually presented with the two solids could “know which is the Globe and which the Cube?
 Or Whether he Could know by his Sight, before he stretch’d out his Hand . . . ?”
-The problem Molyneux posed here—call it the 1688 question—was about perceptual knowledge: Can this man know which solid is which?
+The problem Molyneux posed here—call it the 1688 question—was about perceptual knowledge: Can this man know which solid is which, and know it by sight?

-Locke never responded.
+Locke did not respond.

 Nearly five years later, in 1693, Molyneux, who had by then established a mutually respectful relationship with Locke and was corresponding with him about revisions of his Essay for its second edition, tried again.
 “Whether by his sight, before he touch’d them, he could now distinguish, and tell, which is the Globe, which the Cube.”
 In this 1693 formulation, the question is once again about cross-modal identification or matching.
 But in this second attempt, the 1688 allusion to perceptual knowledge is dropped—here, Molyneux does not use the word 'know.'